pachterlab/gget/docs/src/quick_start_guide.md

 # Align nucleotide or amino acid sequences stored in a FASTA file
 $ gget muscle path/to/file.fa

-# Use ELM for functional sites in proteins
-$ gget elm DRVYVHPFHL

 # Use Enrichr for an ontology analysis of a list of genes
 $ gget enrichr -db ontology ACE2 AGT AGTR1 ACE AGTRAP AGTR2 ACE3P